 - Leitmotif: "Dance of Illusions"/"Illusionary Dance" has become the iconic song for the battle with Dracula, having been used in Rondo of Blood, Dracula X, Symphony of the Night, Castlevania 64, Legacy of Darkness, Circle of the Moon, Judgment, and Harmony of Despair.
 It even shows up in Julius Mode of Dawn of Sorrow, when you have to face Soma as the new Dark Lord in a battle almost directly lifted from earlier battles with Drac.

-- Load-Bearing Boss: Once he's defeated, the whole castle comes down with him.
+- Load-Bearing Boss: Once he's defeated, the whole Castle comes down with him.
 Justified in that the Castle is linked to him and depends on his evil power to exist in the first place.

 - Love Makes You Evil: Lost two wives; one to sickness, the other to witch hunters.
 He did not take this well.
 In the Chronicles of Sorrow series, It also might happen again, depending on whether Soma outlives Mina, and Mina's apparent murder is the trigger for his bad ending in Dawn.

 - Manipulative Bastard: He is said to manipulate those who want to Kill All Humans as much as he does, and has a knack for exploiting the darkest side of his foes to manipulate and corrupt even those who can resist his evil influence.

 - Man of Wealth and Taste: He's the page image.

 - Misanthrope Supreme: Gained this view after Lisa was killed.

 - My God, What Have I Done?: Realizes he inadvertently denied Lisa her final wish by seeking revenge on mankind for her death when Alucard reveals that her final words had been to forgive humanity for their actions.
 Unfortunately, he isn't able to let go of his hate, and the next time he returns he's still the same old bastard.